chuckcscccl/fixedstr/README.md

 Library for strings of fixed maximum lengths that can be copied and stack-allocated using Rust's const generics feature.

+Version 0.2.2: The type aliases str8 through str256 are now bound ot an internal type.
+See docs.

 Version 0.2.1: bug fixes and minor adjustments

 Version 0.2 adds unicode support and a zero-terminated variant, which is